matankleiner/Identify-Known-Sites-in-Photo-Album/README.md

 [1] T. Weyand, A. Araujo, B. Cao and J. Sim, Proc.
 "Google Landmarks Dataset v2 - A Large-Scale Benchmark for 	Instance-Level Recognition and Retrieval", CVPR'20

 [2] K. Chen et-al “2nd Place and 2nd Place Solution to Kaggle Landmark 	Recognition and Retrieval Competition 2019", arXiv:1906.03990 	[cs.CV], Jun.
 2019.

+[3] J. Redmon and A. Farhadi.
+"YOLOv3: An Incremental Improvement", arXiv:1804.02767v1 [cs.CV] Apr.
+2018.

+[4] A. Krizhevsky, I. Sutskever, and G. E. Hinton.
+"ImageNet classification with deep convolutional neural networks", In Proceedings of NIPS, pages 1106–1114, 2012.